 The refuge, on the island’s northeast corner, is one of Kauai’s most popular visitor destinations.
-Open since 1985 and managed by the U.S. Fish & Wildlife Service, it’s a prime birding location and a fantastic spot to take photos.
+Open since 1985 and managed by the U.S. Fish and Wildlife Service, it’s a prime birding location and a fantastic spot to take photos.

 Its grounds also house many Native Hawaiian coastal plants, including: naupaka kahakai, ilima, hala, aheahea, and akoko.
 At some times of the year, special guided hikes into more remote areas of the refuge are offered.
 Ask the staff or check the refuge website.

-The non-profit Kilauea Point Natural History Association runs the gift shop at the refuge and funnels about $60,000 a year to environmental education programs for Kauai’s youth.
+The Visitor Center features interpretive dioramas highlighting native Hawaiian habitats and wildlife.
+A non-profit Kilauea Point Natural History Association runs the gift shop at the refuge and funnels about $60,000 a year to environmental education programs for Kauai’s youth.